ThumbWhere/ThumbWhere-PHP5-WebServiceLibrary/README.md

 # TW SDK for PHP

-The TW SDK for PHP enables developers to build solutions for ThumbWhere Simple Storage Service (ThumbWhere S3), ThumbWhere Elastic Compute Cloud (ThumbWhere EC2), ThumbWhere SimpleDB, and more.
+The TW SDK for PHP enables developers to build solutions for ThumbWhere.
 With the TW SDK for PHP, developers can get started in minutes with a single, downloadable package.

 The SDK features: